 1 – Keywords

-This is actually an SEO technique but I’m listing it first because you need to know what keyword you want to be upfront before you start building this page.
+This is actually an SEO technique but I’m listing it first because you need to know what keyword you want to be upfront before you start building your page.
 If your product is anti-aging, you want the whole page and your product description built with a focus on rejuvenation and anti-aging.
 Keep the flavor all the way through and you’re much more likely to end up with a great product description.

-2 – Product Story
+3 – A Product Story

 Ideally this is under your “add to cart” button and the price but depending on your theme and the length of the story, you may need to put this below your actual product description.